Dawes Cycles: History

 Dawes presented the "Courier" for the 1951 Festival of Britain, which incorporated a number of hints of the future direction for the company's bikes.
 Hand-built around a lightweight frame with a long wheelbase (comfortable for long-distance touring), it was equipped with a state-of-the-art ten-gear derailleur system, and was fitted with toecaps and saddlebag.
 This was followed into production with the more specialist "Windrush", a specific-designed touring bicycle and a direct fore-runner of the later "Galaxy".

 The company's response to the 1960s passion for "unisex" small wheeled "shopping" bicycles was the step-framed "Newpin", with single-speed and three-speed Sturmey-Archer enclosed hub gearing systems.
 These were offered in both a fixed frame and separable two piece frame.
 It was later renamed as the "Kingpin", Newpin initially being used for the fixed frame version, and offered in a folding frame version that went through a number of developments, and is still in production as of 2018.

 In 1971, Dawes first "Galaxy" model appeared, fitted with wide-ratio gears and Reynolds 531 tubing.
 The Galaxy became the benchmark in the English touring bicycle market.

 By the mid-1970s, the company was still family owned and producing 1000 bicycles a week.
 Between 1978 and 2001 the company was sold at least five times, passing through the hands of various venture capital and leisure companies.
-Resultantly, by the mid-1980s, the firm had 50 staff at its dilapidated Tysley factory.
+Resultantly, by the mid-1980s, the firm had 50 staff at its dilapidated Tyseley factory.
 After being bought by ATAG of the Netherlands in 1990, the factory was closed down and production moved to Asia, while the head office moved to Castle Bromwich.
 In this guise it was bought by Midlands-based investment house Grove Industries in 1998 and sold to Tandem Group Plc in 2001.